Skip to main content

 Nullifier Reuse

-Once a UTXO is claimed, its nullifier is burned on-chain.
-Any attempt to claim the same UTXO again will be rejected by the program.
-You do not need to track this client-side - the on-chain check is authoritative.
+Once a note is burnt, its nullifier is recorded in an on-chain treap.
+Any attempt to burn the same note again will be rejected by the program with NullifierAlreadyBurnt.
+You do not need to track this client-side — the on-chain check is authoritative, and the SDK’s burner treats this status as idempotent success.
+See Error Handling for the full error reference.